teejl/the_TeeJ/README.md

 It is insane how a person's life can change overnight for the better or the worse.
 For me my life has changed overnight.
 I was struggling to be able to do big things and make a difference in the world.
 Finding a purpose so to say.
 Minutes before finding my purpose I doubted myself.
 I felt powerless.
 And no longer than an hour later my world completely changed.
 I don't believe in sudden change, but I do believe in checkpoints.
 Whenever a person does something great, and keeps doing something great eventually he will aquire what one might call success.
 Nonethelss I am excited for my new journey.
 I am excited to take the new path I doubted could exist.

+##Let Them Know
+"My mind is telling me no, but my body my body is telling me yes."
+A song somewhere in the world.

+I am going to admit it I have failed.
+I have failed at letting the world know who I am and how I feel about things.
+Now this might sound crazy to hear becuase alot of the time nobody cares to hear others opinions.
+At the end of the day they are irrelevant.
+However whenever it is someone close, then it is much different.
+With someone close we share feeling, moments, and stress.
+I have failed on my close friends and girlfriend because I can't speak up on how I feel about things.
+To be honest I didn't completely fail on my friend.
+It felt so wierd because I called him out.
+I felt so nervous, but through the end we became closer.
+Conflict sometimes puts two people on the same page.
+It is like a bump in the road.
+It might make a big noise, but once the noise is over everything is back to normal.
+Most of the time better.

+Where I really failed was whenever I wasn't straight forward about my feelings.
+Whenever I am not straight forward about my feelings I tend to change my mind last minute.
+But now that it has been done how can I prevent things like this from happening again?
+Speak up?
+Write more?
+It gets very confusing.
+I wish I had the wisdom to these problems.
+Perhaps I'll master them through parenthood.